Fatigue

 • Conditions like depression and anxiety

-Fatigue can have physical, emotional and mental symptoms.
-It can lead to many issues in daily life, work or in relationships.
+Fatigue can have physical, emotional, and mental symptoms.
+It can lead to many issues in daily life, work, or relationships.
 Most people suffering from fatigue experience at least a few of the symptoms below:

 • Constant exhaustion: A constant feeling of lack of energy, even after adequate rest.